 What is personal insurance?

-Premiums are based on several factors.
-Such as age, gender, pre-existing health issues and the budget you have for the cover you’re looking to obtain.
+Premiums are based on several factors, such as age, gender, occupation and pre-existing health issues.

-In the event of your death or if you should be diagnosed with a terminal illness and have less than 12 months to live.
-A life insurance policy pays an agreed amount of money to your nominated beneficiaries.
-Most Life insurance policies are held through a super fund.
+In the event of your death or if you should be diagnosed with a terminal illness and have less than 12 months to live, life insurance policy pays an agreed amount of money to your nominated beneficiaries.
+This can be held inside or outside of super.

-Designed to help with the cost of maintaining the household while you focus on your recovery.
+Income Protection is designed to help with the cost of maintaining the household while you focus on your recovery.
 Income Protection can provide you with up to 75% of your regular income until you are able to return to work.
-You can vary the premium based on a few things.
-The timeframe you’re prepared to wait before the benefit is paid post the incident and the duration of the benefit period.
+The premium is based on your occupation, the timeframe you’re prepared to wait before the benefit is paid post the incident, and the duration of the benefit period.

-Income Protection can be held either in super or out.
-Policies held outside of super are a tax deduction.
+Income Protection can be held either inside or outside super.
+Policies held outside of super enable the policy owner to claim a tax deduction on the premium.

 Premiums vary depending on the amount and type of trauma event cover you choose.
 Trauma Cover cannot be held through super but can be bundled with other policies held outside, such as Life Insurance.

 Workplace related injury or illness may qualify you for workers compensation.
 Alternatively, you may be entitled to the disability pension through Centrelink, which may provide some assistance but the application process is lengthy and the monetary benefit will be minimal.